January – March

 Roughly 7,000 humpback whales migrate to Maui’s warm, shallow waters every winter to calve, mate and rear their young.
-That means from December to April, we don’t just take you snorkeling, we take you whale watching!
+That means every Sunday starting 7:30 – 9:00am, January to March, we’re going whale watching!

 You’ll see more whales with us than you would a whale watching tour and here’s why:

 While our boat was specifically designed with snorkeling in mind, if you’ve never seen a whale playing at the ocean’s surface from a low profile boat such as ours, you are in for a treat.
 Being closer to the water makes it much easier to see, photograph and even hear the whales.
 When we’re really lucky, a whale will ‘spy hop’ to get a better view of us before putting on a big show!

 The whales call the shots which means every trip is unique!
 Sometimes we’ll hang out watching a mother assist her newborn calf to stay at the the surface, or we’ll be treated to five or six whales all together in a ‘competition pod’ – a group of males vying for one female’s attention.

 If the whales are staying in one area we’ll drop a hydrophone in the water so you can experience the intricate and eerie humpback whale ‘song’, a complex series of sounds repeated by males within a specific population (i.e., Hawaii’s humpbacks).

 Whale behavior we see during our winter trips is a gift.
 We respectfully share the water with these majestic creatures and are honored to share these special moments with you.